Shubhanshuk/Cloud-Data-Warehouse-using-AWS-Redhshift/README.md

 - Implement the logic in etl.py to load data from staging tables to analytics tables on Redshift.
 - Test by running etl.py after running create_tables.py and running the analytic queries on your Redshift database to compare your results with the expected results.
 - Delete your redshift cluster when finished.

-3. Document Process
-Do the following steps in your README.md file.

-- Discuss the purpose of this database in context of the startup, Sparkify, and their analytical goals.
-- State and justify your database schema design and ETL pipeline.
-- [Optional] Provide example queries and results for song play analysis.